Air Tight Ceiling Approach

-Jodi and I recently returned from a visit to the high performance home that we designed in the Blue Ridge Mountains, just outside of Franklin, NC, for a retired couple from Atlanta, Georgia, and the attic design is definitely one of the building enclosure features we’re most proud.
+Jodi and I recently returned from a visit to the high performance home that we designed in the Blue Ridge Mountains, just outside of Franklin, North Carolina, for a retired couple from Atlanta, Georgia, and the attic design is definitely one of the building enclosure features we’re most proud.
 The advantages are many, but here are a few of the highlights to a ventilated attic, and why it can be the most effective way to build a roof assembly are:

 - There’s less volume, which means less space to heat, cool and ventilate, and that means less energy is used!

 - It’s very common, and less labor intensive to build.